 If your company offers 30 days off per year, and they’ve already used 27 of them, then you know that you can approve 3 of those 5 days as a paid holiday.

-Quick note: There isn’t a spot in this spreadsheet for annual leave balances, which means you just need to know everyone’s leave balance.
+A slight issue that we identified was that there isn’t a spot in this spreadsheet for annual leave balances, which means you will need to know everyone’s leave balance.
 This can get confusing as you grow, especially because plenty of businesses have different leave entitlements based on how long you’ve been with the company.

 With TrumpExcel, you can also pick working days, which is a nice benefit if you’re running a retail business that is open 7 days a week or doesn’t keep normal 9-5 working hours.